Community Detection on Euclidean Random Graphs: Mathematical Framework and Problem Statement

 \section{Mathematical Framework and Problem Statement}

 We describe the mathematical framework based on stationary point processes and state the problem of Community Detection.
-More precisely, we assume the presence of a single infinite marked Poison Point Process (PPP)\footnote{This is defined in Appendix \ref{appendix_PPP}}, and consider the random graphs $G_n$ as an appropriate truncations of this infinite object.
-This representation allows us to couple the graphs $G_n$ for all $n$ on a single probability space.
-This representation plays a crucial role in certain proofs and arguments.
+More precisely, we assume the presence of a single infinite marked Poison Point Process (PPP)\footnote{This is defined in Appendix \ref{appendix_PPP}}, and consider the random graphs $G_n$ as an appropriate truncation of this infinite object.
 In the sparse case, we can construct a single infinite random graph $G$ and consider $G_n$ as an appropriate finite sub-graph of $G$.
 In the non-sparse case, there is no direct limiting infinite graph.
 Nevertheless, we can couple all the graphs $G_n$ on a single probability space by constructing them on a single marked PPP.
 We set a common shorthand notation we use throughout the paper.
 For two arbitrary positive sequences $(a_n)_{n \in \mathbb{N}}$ and $(b_n)_{n \in \mathbb{N}}$, we let $b_n = o(a_n)$ to denote the fact that $\lim_{n \rightarrow \infty} b_n/a_n = 0$.